muratk3n/thirdwave/en/README.md

 ---

+🙄

+"The 'Borat 2' babysitter says she only made $3,600 for being tricked in the film.
+Now, she's unemployed and feels 'betrayed.'"

+---

 The seemingly daring nature of his pranks hide the fact that these are safe protests to make.
 After wide condemnation of W ME policies, it is safe to "get" Cheney, in a culture where there is already tolerance